Tim Swiel: Harlequins

 In October 2014, English Premiership side Harlequins signed Swiel as short-term injury cover for Ben Botica.

 Swiel made his debut for Harlequins in their LV= Cup match against Saracens, coming on as a second-half substitute.
 He made his starting debut a week later against the Newport Gwent Dragons in the same competition.
 After making his Premiership debut against Bath, he also made his debut in the European Rugby Champions Cup, playing in both legs against Irish side Leinster, as they finished third and failed to qualify for the knockout stage.

 Swiel made a total of ten appearances for Harlequins during his loan spell – starting five of those matches – and scored 75 points before returning to the Sharks before Round Three of the 2015 Super Rugby season.

 In April 2015, Harlequins announced that Swiel would return to the club on a full-time deal for the 2015–2016 season.

 Newcastle Falcons

-In 2018, Swiel signs for Premiership rivals Newcastle Falcons ahead of the 2018-19 season.
+In 2018, Swiel signed for Premiership rivals Newcastle Falcons ahead of the 2018–19 season.

 Stormers

-On 26 May 2020, Swiel returns to South Africa to sign for Stormers.
+On 26 May 2020, Swiel returned to South Africa to sign for Stormers.